 SOCIAL PROJECTS AND AWARENESS

-We allocate more than €1 million to our Social Program 2020
+We allocate more than €1 million to our Social Programme 2021

-More than 30 projects were selected in the eighth edition of Iberdrola's Social Program, addressed to the most vulnerable groups with the aim of forging partnerships with non-profit entities in order to help achieve specific objectives of the Sustainable Development Goals (SDGs).
+More than 30 projects were selected in the ninth edition of Iberdrola's Social Programme, addressed to the most vulnerable groups with the aim of forging partnerships with non-profit entities in order to help achieve specific objectives of the Sustainable Development Goals (SDGs).

 COMMITTED TO THE UN' SDGs